cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 # Transaction Lifecycle

 ## Prerequisite Reading
 * [High-level overview of the architecture of an SDK application](https://github.com/cosmos/cosmos-sdk/docs/intro/sdk-app-architecture.md)
 * Baseapp concept doc (link in future)

 ## Synopsis
-1. **Definition and Creation:** Transactions are comprised of metadata and `Msg`s specified by the developer.
-An application user creates a transaction when he performs an action that causes state change.
+1. **Definition of Transactions and Messages:** Transactions are comprised of metadata and `Msg`s specified by the developer.
+2. **User Creation of Transaction:** An application user creates a transaction when he performs an action that causes state change.
-2. **Addition to Mempool:** All full nodes that receive transactions validate them first by running stateless and stateful checks on a copy of the internal state.
+3. **Addition to Mempool:** All full nodes that receive transactions validate them first by running stateless and stateful checks on a copy of the internal state.
 Approved transactions are kept in the node's Mempool pending inclusion in the next block.
-3. **Consensus:** The proposer creates a block, determining the transactions and their order for this round.
+4. **Consensus:** The proposer creates a block, determining the transactions and their order for this round.
 Validators run Tendermint BFT Consensus and (if successful) commit to one block.
-4. **State Changes:** Transactions are delivered, creating state changes and expending gas.
+5. **State Changes:** Transactions are delivered, creating state changes and expending gas.
 To commit state changes, internal state is updated and all copies are reset; the new state root is returned as proof.

-## Definition and Creation
+## Definition of Transactions and Messages
 **[Transactions](https://github.com/cosmos/cosmos-sdk/blob/97d10210beb55ad4bd6722f7186a80bf7cb140e2/types/tx_msg.go#L36-L43)** are comprised of one or multiple **Messages** (link concept doc) and trigger state changes.
-The developer defines the specific messages to describe possible actions for the application by implementing the [`Msg`](https://github.com/cosmos/cosmos-sdk/blob/97d10210beb55ad4bd6722f7186a80bf7cb140e2/types/tx_msg.go#L10-L31) interface.
+The developer defines the specific messages in the application module(s) to describe possible actions for the application by implementing the [`Msg`](https://github.com/cosmos/cosmos-sdk/blob/97d10210beb55ad4bd6722f7186a80bf7cb140e2/types/tx_msg.go#L10-L31) interface.
 He also defines [`Handler`](https://github.com/cosmos/cosmos-sdk/blob/1cfc868d86a152b523443154c8723de832dbec81/types/handler.go#L4)s that execute the actions for each message and return the [`Result`](https://github.com/cosmos/cosmos-sdk/blob/1cfc868d86a152b523443154c8723de832dbec81/types/result.go#L14-L37).
-An [`AnteHandler`](https://github.com/cosmos/cosmos-sdk/blob/1cfc868d86a152b523443154c8723de832dbec81/types/handler.go#L8) can be defined to execute a message's actions in simulation mode (i.e. without persisting state changes).
+An [`AnteHandler`](https://github.com/cosmos/cosmos-sdk/blob/1cfc868d86a152b523443154c8723de832dbec81/types/handler.go#L8) can be defined to execute a message's actions in simulation mode (i.e. without persisting state changes) to perform checks.

+In the application's Application Command-Line Interface `main.go` file, the developer will define `txCmd` functions that returns a Cobra command to call the application's lower level transaction commands.
+These functions will be directly called by the users.

+## User Creation of Transaction
-The user performs an action to change the state, thereby creating a transaction, and provides a value `GasWanted` indicating the maximum amount of gas he is willing to spend to make this action go through.
+A user can create a transaction by running `appcli tx [tx]` from the command-line, providing transaction data and a value `GasWanted` indicating the maximum amount of gas he is willing to spend to make this action go through.
 The node from which this transaction originates broadcasts it to its peers.

 ## Addition to Mempool
 Each full node that receives a transaction performs local checks to filter out invalid transactions before they get included in a block.
 The first check is to unwrap the transaction into its message(s) and run each `validateBasic` function, which is simply a stateless sanity check (e.g. nonnegative numbers, nil strings, empty addresses).
 A stateful ABCI validation function, `CheckTx`, is also run: the message's `AnteHandler` performs the actions required for each message using a deep copy of the internal state, `checkTxState`, to validate the transaction without modifying the last committed state.
 At a given moment, full nodes typically have multiple versions of the application's internal state that may differ from one another; they are synced upon each commit to reflect the new state of the network.
 The stateful check is able to detect errors such as insufficient funds held by an address or attempted double-spends.